 5. From the results list to view a book description, click on the title.

 6. On the book's detail page, click on the View Electronic Resource (PTS users only) link to gain access to the eBook.

 You can directly access the majority of the library's eBooks through the catalog including eBooks from the following vendors: EBSCO, Project MUSE, JSTOR, Brill, Liverpool, and Oxford.
 There are a few eBook collections that aren't available in the library's catalog, including Early English Books Online (EEBO).

 At this time, the Barbour eBook collection is available for online reading only.
 Titles are not available for checkout or download, which enables us to provide greater accessibility to multiple users.

 Anyone on campus can access the eBook collection.
-Off-campus accessibility is only provided to PTS students, faculty, staff, and alums, and requires the use of a remote access login.
+Off-campus accessibility is only provided to PTS students, faculty, and staff and requires the use of a remote access login.
 For more information on logging in from off campus to use any of the library's electronic resources, see Remote Access: Library Account & Databases.